Empty

 At its core, 2iC-Care is and always will be an open architecture technology solution which is designed to meet scaling and changing needs to provide access to all key health information.
 With 2iC-Care, TEC services are future-proofed, proactive and preventative.

-Step two: Deliver personalised care.
+2. Deliver personalised care.

 The north star for TEC services is to deliver truly proactive and preventative care.
 However, a TEC services’ ability to deliver personalised care is dependent upon the information it can receive about the service user.
 Therefore, to reach proactive and preventative care, we have to start with personalised care.